 - 1 large egg

-- Heat oil in a pan, add garlic paste, chopped chili and onions, saute over medium heat.
+- Heat little oil in a pan, add minced garlic, chopped chili and onions, saute over medium high heat.

-- When the onions become slightly browned, add ground meat and cooking wine, break meat into small pieces with a spatula, saute.
+- When the onions are slightly browned, add ground meat and cooking wine.
+Break meat into small pieces with a spatula, saute.

-- Add fish sauce, oyster sauce, soy sauce when the meat is half cooked, stir-fry.
-Add 1 tsb of water if it’s too dry.
-Add basil leaves when the meat is cooked, turn off the oven, stir-fry with remaining heat.
+- Add fish sauce, oyster sauce, soy sauce, sugar when the meat is half cooked, keep stir-frying.
+Add splash of water if it’s too dry.
+Add basil leaves when the meat is cooked.
+(You can taste pad gra prao and adjust seasoning)

-Serve with a fried egg over rice.
+There is usually fat left in the pan from the meat, fry an egg with the residual fat.
 Doesn’t the dish look exactly like those served in Thai restaurants?